vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 > **Assistant:** Here are the different behaviors exhibited by customer support representatives in various conversations:
 >
 > 1. Politeness and friendliness ("Building rapport"): Customer support representatives greet customers and communicate with them in a friendly tone at the beginning of the conversation, which helps to build a relationship with the customer and increase customer satisfaction.
-> 2. Inquiring about customer needs ("Understanding customer needs"): Customer support representatives ask customers about their questions and needs in order to provide help and solutions.
+> 2. Inquiring about customer needs ("Understanding customer needs"): Customer support representatives ask customers about their questions and needs in order to be able to provide help and solutions.
 > 3. Confirming customer information ("Verifying information"): Customer support representatives verify customers' personal and order information to ensure that they can provide the correct help and solutions.
-> 4. Checking system records ("Finding information"): Customer support representatives search system records to obtain information and history about customers and determine the best solution.
+> 4. Checking system records ("Finding information"): Customer support representatives look up system records to obtain information and history about the customer and determine the best solution.
-> 5. Providing solutions ("Solving problems"): Customer support representatives provide solutions to help customers solve their problems or needs.
+> 5. Providing solutions ("Problem-solving"): Customer support representatives provide solutions to help customers solve their problems or needs.
-> 6. Inquiring about customer satisfaction ("Understanding customer feedback"): Customer support representatives ask customers if they are satisfied with the help and solutions provided, and record their feedback for improvement.
+> 6. Inquiring about customer satisfaction ("Understanding customer feedback"): Customer support representatives ask customers if they are satisfied with the help and solutions provided, and record customer feedback for improvement.
 >
 > The reasons behind these behaviors are to build good customer relationships, understand customer needs and problems, provide the correct solutions, and obtain customer feedback for improvement.
 These behaviors help to increase customer satisfaction and loyalty, and increase the company's business success rate.